phe3l/Project_Cloud/readme.md

 <img src="res/readme_resources/m5stack_preview.jpeg" alt="M5Stack Device Dashboard" style="width:50%;">

-### 🛠 M5Stack Deployment
+### M5Stack Requirements

-To deploy the M5Stack device interface:
+1. Required Hardware: M5Stack Core2, ENV3 Environmental Sensor, PIR Motion Sensor, TVOC Gas Detector.

-1. Ensure you have Python 3.x installed on the M5Stack device.
+2. Ensure you have Python 3.x installed on the M5Stack device.

+### M5Stack Setup

-2. Clone the project repository to the device.
+1. Clone the project repository to the device (only the `dashboard_ui.py` file is needed).
+2. Load the required images into the `res` folder on the M5Stack device.
+The images can be found in the `res` folder of the project repository:
+   - `default_current_weather.png`
+   - `default_future_weather.png`
+   - `fetch-bigquery-history-image.png`
+3. Configure the Wi-Fi credentials in the `dashboard_ui.py` script.
 4. Run the `dashboard_ui.py` script to start the device interface.

 ## ⚙️ Backend Service